polybase/polybase-db-docs/docs/write-data.md

 ## Encrypt data

-All data on Spacetime is publicly accessible (like a blockchain).
+All data on Polybase is publicly accessible (like a blockchain).
 Therefore it is important to ensure private information is encrypted.
 You can encrypt data however you like, including using a user wallet's public key.

 ### Using wallet through an extension